madslundt/sonarr-pogdesign-importer/README.md

 **sonarrProfileId** the profile id in Sonarr.
 Must be greater than 0.
 Can be found by running `sonarr-pogdesign-importer --config="[CONFIG PATH]" --profiles` or `sonarr-pogdesign-importer -c "[CONFIG PATH]" --profiles`.

 **sonarrPath** where Sonarr should store the series.
 Can be found by running `sonarr-pogdesign-importer --config="[CONFIG PATH]" --paths` or `sonarr-pogdesign-importer -c "[CONFIG PATH]" --paths`.

+**sonarrSeasonFolder** if sonarr should create season folders for the series.

 **genresIgnored** genres to be ignored.
 If a series contain one of the genres in the list it is not imported to Sonarr.